Why Cycling in Tuscany Will Make You a Nicer Person

 If you’re continuously angry and fueled with rage, you’re failing.
-Even when you learn how to pull the right ticket, there’ll always be a problem like not wrapping your package correctly, filling in the address form wrong, missing some kind of “necessary” document, or showing up with a delivery notice a day too early, etc. They'll abuse their post office power in every way possible.
+Even when you learn how to pull the right ticket, there’ll always be a problem like wrapping your package incorrectly, filling in the address form wrong, missing some kind of “necessary” document, or showing up with a delivery notice a day too early, etc. They'll abuse their post office power in every way possible.
 Including the time when I walked in still wearing my Vespa helmet, which was problematic because I could have been mistaken for a burglar.

 After four to five times of flailing frustration, I slowly came to embrace the challenge of a mindful post office experience.
 In fact, I credit increased mindfulness to cycling in Tuscany.
 Why?
 You learn how to be more joyful, patient and kind, starting with yourself.

 Lucca: Let the Mountains Sweep You off Your Feet